sajidanower23/com.hjed.civicrm.github-access/README.md

 It is intended for people who do not have a google apps domain, if you have google apps I recomend syncing via the Google Groups API instead.

+Important: if a user has higher access that already then you grant through this system, the access you grant will be ignored.

 This plugin is being developed for [BLUEsat UNSW](http://bluesat.com.au).

 This plugin is intended for a specific use case.
 Assumptions made here may not meet your needs.

-Note: this plugin gives users who have access to modify group custom fields effective access to control access on all folders in the connected google account.
+Note: this plugin gives users who have access to modify group custom fields effective access to control access on all calendars in the connected google account.
 It is intended in future to be able to restrict this.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).